bukka/php-crypto/docs/cipher.md

 The CCM (Counter with CBC-MAC) is an authenticated mode.
-It requires a length pre-initialization which means that a plain resp. cipher text must be known before encryption resp. decription.
+It requires a length pre-initialization which means that a plain resp. cipher text must be known before encryption resp. decryption.
 That makes it unsituable for streams or continuous cipher update.

 Encryption is done using CTR (Counter) mode which means that